emanuelosva/terapi-schedule/README.md

 # [Terapify](https://www.terapify.com) Backend Challenge (Terapi-schedule)

-Develop a REST API that allows to users know the available psychologists hours and create/schedule an appoiment in some of these ensuring that the space is available.
+Develop a REST API that allows to users know the available psychologists hours and create/schedule an appoiment in some of these, ensuring that the space is available.

 ## Tech Stack